Distressed debt: the perfect time to invest? - Actualités Asset Management

 Investors in distressed debt are willing to allocate to these cheap bonds and lead the financial and operational restructurings necessary to get the company up and running again.
 Distressed debt investors need a long horizon as turning around a company’s fortunes can take several years, but their investments can be highly lucrative.

-Frontier: a case study
+Frontier communication : a case study

 What does a distressed debt investment look like in practice?
 Let’s consider Frontier, a US telecom company.
 It grew through acquisitions, buying parts of AT&T Telecom and Verizon, assuming it would generate enough profit to pay down the debt.
 But it didn’t, and could no longer invest in its network like its competitors.
 So its network was of poor quality, it started losing clients, and it had to file for bankruptcy.